Investigating and Designing for Trust in AI-powered Code Generation Tools

-Therefore, we argue that the design of AI-powered code generation tools should empower users to develop \emph{appropriate} trust in the tool by considering users' trust through interface design.
-Indeed, the trustworthiness of technology is not inherent in an AI system, but is based on how users interpret the information \textit{communicated} by the AI system ~\cite{liaoDesigningResponsibleTrust2022} and can vary by situation and context~\cite{zhangShiftingTrustExamining2022}.
-Therefore, the interface between the developer and AI should \textit{communicate} the appropriate levels of trustworthiness to users.
-Yet, while emerging work has begun investigating the general usability of AI assistant tools in software engineering or in broader domains~\cite{vaithilingamExpectationVsExperience2022, barkeGroundedCopilotHow2022, sarkarWhatItProgram2022, zieglerProductivityAssessmentNeural2022, birdTakingFlightCopilot2023, weisz2021perfection}, we still know little about how designers should consider trust when designing system interfaces for AI-powered code generation tools.
+Existing research on trust in AI shows that the trustworthiness of technology is not inherent in an AI system but is based on how users interpret the information \textit{communicated} via the systems' interfaces and interactions~\cite{liaoDesigningResponsibleTrust2022}, and it can shift by context (e.g., task difficulty)~\cite{zhangShiftingTrustExamining2022, kimHumansAIContext2023}.
+Yet, while emerging work has begun investigating the general usability of generative AI assistant tools in software engineering or broader domains~\cite{vaithilingamExpectationVsExperience2022, barkeGroundedCopilotHow2022, sarkarWhatItProgram2022, zieglerProductivityAssessmentNeural2022, birdTakingFlightCopilot2023, weiszPerfectionNotRequired2021}, we still know little about how their interfaces should be designed to \textit{communicate} appropriate levels of trustworthiness and help developers form calibrated trust attitudes in AI-powered code generation tools.